ESPN College Basketball: Game coverage

-ESPN currently airs many pre-season tournaments and showcases, some of which organized by ESPN Events, including the AdvoCare Invitational, the ACC–Big Ten Challenge (from 1999 through 2022), the Champions Classic, the Jimmy V Classic, and the NIT Season Tip-Off.
+ESPN currently airs many pre-season tournaments and showcases, some of which are organized by ESPN Events, including the AdvoCare Invitational, the ACC–Big Ten Challenge (from 1999 through 2022), the Champions Classic, the Jimmy V Classic, and the NIT Season Tip-Off.
 The Jimmy V Classic is accompanied by "Jimmy V Week", a charity appeal across ESPN's networks for the V Foundation for Cancer Research.
 The event traditionally includes an airing of Jim Valvano's speech at the 1993 ESPY Awards, where he addressed his condition and announced the formation of the charity.